-For 2009, the Committee considered a peer group consisting of companies in the wireless communications site leasing industry and companies with comparable revenues and market capitalizations, as well as product competitors and firms with similar business models.
+For 2010, the Committee considered a peer group consisting of companies in the wireless communications site leasing industry and companies with comparable revenues, market capitalizations and enterprise values, as well as product competitors and firms with similar business models.
 Accordingly, our peer group includes other tower companies, real estate investment trusts and companies in wireless telecommunications and related industries.
-For 2009, the peer group included the following companies:
+For 2010, the peer group included the following companies:

-•AvalonBay Communities, Inc.
+• AvalonBay Communities, Inc. • Boston Properties, Inc.

-•Crown Castle International Corp.
+• Crown Castle International Corp.